 When a man engages in intercourse, he clenches his buttocks as he thrusts.
 This is because he is thrusting into the body of another person.
 The thrust of his pelvic comes up against a firm obstacle in the form of a lover’s body.
 He can thrust only to a certain point that is defined by the length of his penis.
 When a woman masturbates, her fingers substitute for the stop of a lover’s body.
 This mimics the effect a man has when thrusting into a body, of coming up against a firm stop point.
 The squeeze technique includes pressing the sex organ up against a firm obstacle just as orgasm is reached.

 The kind of stimulation that is required for a woman to orgasm restricts the position in which she can masturbate.
-A woman needs to lie face down with her hands on her vulva.
-This position allows for the freedom of movement needed for thrusting.
+Orgasm is achieved by the combined stimulation of fingers, pelvic muscles and body weight on the clitoral organ.
+This technique is incompatible with a lover or a vibrator.
+Unfortunately, women’s instinctive masturbation techniques do not provide the genital display and presumed invitation to penetrate that arouse men.
+Being face down, with her hands on her vulva, allows for the freedom of movement needed for thrusting.
 Men also like positions for intercourse that give them control of thrusting.
 They stand over, behind or on top of a woman to obtain the internal pressure, which intensifies the physical sensations of orgasm.
-Orgasm is achieved by the combined stimulation of fingers, pelvic muscles and body weight on the clitoral organ.
-This technique is incompatible with a lover or a vibrator.
-Unfortunately, women’s instinctive masturbation techniques do not provide the kind of genital display and presumed invitation to penetrate that men enjoy as an erotic turn-on.

-A woman achieves orgasm when her mind is at a peak of arousal.
+A woman achieves orgasm when her mind has reached a peak of arousal determined by the fantasy.
 She synchronises this mental arousal with both internal and external pressure on the clitoris.
 Using fantasy produces a sense of release including an increased heart-beat and heavy breathing culminating in waves of relaxation.
 There is a sense of release followed by lassitude.
 After orgasm a woman’s vulva remains swollen.
 Post-orgasm the area alongside her labia is pleasurable to touch and her clitoris has a tiny blip of sensitivity.

 The concentration of stimulation on the clitoris and labia minora in masturbation is a demonstration of the fact that they are the portions of the genitalia which are best supplied with end organs of touch.
 (Alfred Kinsey 1953)